 In Youth In Family Ministry, I take an in-depth look at the current crisis in youth ministry, examine in detail what Scripture says about passing faith on to the next generation, and also suggest practical ways that this can be done.
 Youth In Family Ministry is a short read, is thoroughly researched and footnoted, and is filled with important information.

-I believe this is an important project, because I deeply believe in the importance of helping our young people to develop a faith that will stick with them throughout their lives.
+This is an important project to me because I deeply believe in the importance of helping our young people develop a faith that will stick with them throughout their lives.
 It is my hope that it be read widely so these ideas can spread and more and more churches can practice youth ministry in what I believe is a more biblically-grounded and, ultimately, better way.